>

 When is it not worth it to repair a used car?

-However, there’s no rule for when you should trade in a used car.
-It also depends on your personal attachment to the car and financial situation.
+There’s no hard rule for trading in a used car — it also depends on your personal attachment and your budget.

 6 ways to save money on car maintenance costs